iitpkd/courses/cse/CS100 Introduction to Programming.md

 with parameters, returning a value, multiple parameters, data flow during function call, modifying parameters inside functions using pointers, arrays as parameters.

-*Computer representation of integers:* signed and unsigned integers, ranges and overflow *Different data types:*  floating point representations, precision and range, error in representation
+*Computer representation of integers:* signed and unsigned integers, ranges and overflow, *Different data types:*  floating point representations, precision and range, error in representation

 *Functions with different parameter types and return types *,user defined data types for data abstraction.